hnguyentt/mousechd-napari/docs/issues.md

 ## Segmentation failed on local machine

-When you run on your local machine but the plugin fails at segmentation step.
-This may be because the GPU memory is not enough.
-It is recommended to have GPU memory 10GB or above.
+If you encounter a segmentation failure when running the plugin on your local machine, it could be due to insufficient GPU memory.
+We recommend having a GPU with a memory capacity of 10GB or above for optimal performance.